hassio-addons/addon-matrix/README.md

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "Matrix" add-on.
+1. Set your `server_name` as the hostname of the instance you will be using.
+ This is an important step for integrating other services later.
 1. Start the "Matrix" add-on
 1. Check the logs of the "Matrix" add-on to see if everything went well.